ArgentumCation/Ludum-Dare-44/README.md

  ## Known Bugs
- - The game really doesn't like Screen Ratios that aren't 16:9
+ - There are none, the game is perfect
- - Music doesn't play on mobile
+ - Needs more juice